- Testing Within Your Country of Citizenship

 - Confirmation letter of identity from your educational institution.
 The letter must be typed on school letterhead, with the name and signature of the school official.
 The school seal must overlap your photo and not be older than one year from testing date.
 It must also include:

 - date of issue

-- any document that does not bear your last name exactly as it appears on your admission ticket
+- any document that does not bear your first and last name exactly (including accents) as it appears on your admission ticket

 - international driver's license

 - employee ID card

 - birth certificate

 - learner's permit or temporary identification document